ForNeVeR/GoogleTaskExport/README.md

 GoogleTaskExport [![Status Aquana][status-aquana]][andivionian-status-classifier]
 ================

-This is a program to export the [Google Tasks][google-tasks] data from your Google account to a JSON file, or just print them in the terminal.
+This is a program to export the [Google Tasks][google.tasks] data from your Google account to a JSON file, or just print them in the terminal.

 Usage
 -----